tyao-t/fft_cuda/README.md

 ```

 Alternatively, you can directly explore the Jupyter notebook `src/fft.ipynb`, which explains the implementation and validates its correctness.

-## Project Structure

-- `src/fft.cu`: The main CUDA implementation of the FFT algorithm.
-- `src/fft.ipynb`: Jupyter notebook that explains the implementation and validates its correctness.
-- `src/secondary/fft.py`: Python implementation of the FFT algorithm.
-- `bin/fft`: Compiled binary for running the FFT multiplication (generated after compilation; not included by git).

 ## Limitations